- American Physical Society Sites

-The path begins with a Bachelor's and PhD in physics or a closely related discipline like engineering or mathematics, with a major emphasis in physics.
+The path begins with a Bachelor's and Master’s or PhD in physics or a closely related discipline like engineering or mathematics, with a major emphasis in physics.
+For those pursuing careers in education, graduate work in physics education research (PER) within a School of Education, an interdisciplinary science education PhD program, or a physics department is appropriate.

-While working on a PhD—which can take between five and ten years—students build the foundation for their careers, including the basic physics knowledge and important technical skills needed to succeed.
+While working on a PhD—which can take between four to ten years—students build the foundation for their careers, including the basic physics knowledge and important technical skills needed to succeed.
 Students will also publish the research they conducted with their advisors.

-After graduation, the next step is usually a postdoctoral position (or two) in a research laboratory (academic, government, or corporate) that lasts two to four years.
-Here, postdocs establish their own identity as a scientist and take more responsibility of the direction and publication of their research.
+After graduation, the next step is usually a postdoctoral position (or two) in a research laboratory (academic, government, or corporate) that lasts two to three years.
+Here, postdocs take more responsibility for the direction and publication of their research.

 Few people remain in the same sub-field, and this is a good time to branch out and seek new knowledge and skills.
-The postdoc phase can last longer in order to accumulate the expertise and publications needed to move on.
+The postdoctoral phase can last longer in order to accumulate the expertise and publications needed to move on.
+A postdoctoral position in education research may be appropriate for those seeking a career in education or education research (inside or outside academia).
+Note that it is not uncommon to take a postdoctoral position in physics education research (PER) after a graduate program in another subfield of physics.

 Traditionally, graduate school and postdocs focus almost exclusively on research, but the savvy modern physicist who aspires to an academic career must seek opportunities to teach physics and learn about science education.
 Examples include teaching assistantships, attending teaching seminars and workshops as a student, and co-teaching as a postdoc.
 For those expecting to focus primarily on teaching, a sabbatical replacement or other temporary instructional position is an alternative to the research postdoc route.

-Assistant Professors must demonstrate excellent teaching, research, and service to the institution.
-The institution will provide the environment necessary for success—space, equipment, physical and administrative infrastructure, mentors—while the AP will focus on generating ideas and bringing them to fruition in the lab and the classroom.
+Assistant Professors (APs) must demonstrate excellent teaching, research, and service to the institution.
+The institution will provide the environment necessary for success—space, equipment, physical and administrative infrastructure, mentors—while the AP will focus on generating ideas and bringing them to fruition in their research and in the classroom.

-After six years and a very rigorous external and internal review, indefinite tenure may be awarded.
+After five to six years and a very rigorous external and internal review, indefinite tenure may be awarded.
 Tenure carries the prize of freedom to pursue a physics career forever with a degree of independence unattainable in virtually any other setting.
 It also carries responsibility to work even harder to keep research current and vibrant, and to take on leadership roles.
-You will work with young people and with cutting edge science every day—few people are so lucky!
+Pay may be much lower for tenure-track physics professors as compared to those working in industry or the government.
+You will work with young people and with cutting edge science every day.

 APS Webinar: Landing Your First Physics Teaching Job